How much equity release will I get?

 The following gives you a guide as to how much equity you could release get from your home.
 For a more accurate figure and personalised illustration, use our equity release the calculator.

-Can your state of health affect the amount of equity you can release?
+Can your health affect how much equity you can release?

 If you have health concerns, you may be able to release a higher percentage of equity from your property with a type of equity release called an enhanced lifetime mortgage.